Hattie Lloyd 02/12/22

 Gloria | Shoreditch

 Gloria sits in the heart of Shoreditch, so you’re probably imagining exposed brickwork, chalkboard menus and handlebar moustaches as far as the eye can see.
 Gloria couldn’t be further from it.
 A sea of bright, clashing textures, colours, and chintz, the bombastic Gloria brings a refreshingly different aesthetic to Great Eastern Street.
-The first London venture from Paris’ Big Mamma Group (also behind Circolo Popolare and Ave Mario), everything here is dialled up to 11.
+It was the first London opening for Paris’ Big Mamma Group (also behind Circolo Popolare, Ave Mario and two more London restaurants opening soon), who have a rep for dialling everything up to 11.
 You’ll find “London’s longest grissini” breadsticks, 10 layer-deep lasagnes, profiteroles the size of shot-puts, and cocktails containing porcini mushroom wine and truffle foam.
 This is 20th century Italy remixed, reworked, and reconstructed, delivering something for all the senses.

 Details: 54-56 Great Eastern St, EC2A 3QR | Book table